New Student FAQs

 Use our RazorRush document delivery service to request scans of print journal articles or chapters in items held by the Libraries.

-In the library catalog, look for the buttons "Request a chapter scan" for books or "Request an article scan" for journals.
-Click the button, log into your Interlibrary Loan (ILLiad) account, and specify the pages and date of the item you need.
+In an item record in OneSearch, look for the links "Request a chapter scan" for books or "Request an article scan" for journals.
+Click the link, log into your Interlibrary Loan (ILLiad) account, and specify the pages and date of the item you need.

 RazorRush is a service that can help you manage your study time more effectively.
 Upon request, library staff will retrieve, scan and electronically deliver articles from print periodicals in the collection of the University of Arkansas Libraries.
 This service is available to all University of Arkansas students, faculty and staff.